JetBrains-Research/astminer/docs/storages.md

 2. `tokens.csv` contains numeric ids and corresponding tokens;
 3. `paths.csv` contains numeric ids and AST paths in form of space-separated sequences of node type ids;
 4. `path_contexts.c2s` contains the labels and sequences of path-contexts (each representing two tokens and a path between them).
+    This file will be generated for every holdout.

 Each line in `path_contexts.c2s` starts with a label, followed by a sequence of space-separated triples.
 Each triple contains start token id, path id, end token id, separated with commas.